MuseCraftman/GSAP-Controller/README.md

 ### Step 2: Create Controllers for Your Animation

-Invoke the `createControllers` function with your GSAP animation:
+Invoke the `createController` function with your GSAP animation:
 ```javascript
 // pass the animation you want to control
 createController(myAnimation);